 Following the wrap of the live portion of Licensing, I had the opportunity to discuss these fantastic advancements with La Zona.
-We took a deep dive into the Art Toy and animation world and what attendees can look forward to learning about at their booth.
+We took a deep dive into the Art Toy and animation world and what attendees can look forward to learning

 What trends do we see in animation that are markedly different than in years past?

 Animation has become the most suitable, additional resource in our business strategy because there is a high demand for creativity in our plush toy media campaigns.
 For years, we developed the animation of our characters using 3D techniques but recently, it has become more important to consider a mix of animation and live interactions.

 Last year we prepared a wonderful classical music concert, where our characters interacted with one of the greatest Chilean orchestra directors, Paolo Bortolameolli.
 The concert was a huge success because the audience could talk and fantasize about each character like it was real.

 How is that linked to consumer and viewer behavior, thanks to the rising tide of streaming?

 We recently just started raising funds that will enable us to create animated content for streaming platforms.
 We define our marketing strategies as unique, given our products already took their place in the market because of creating our collectible, family-traditional plush toys instead of TV, movie or film-supported strategies.
 (Santa Helpers in case of My Magic Friend and tooth fairy regarding Sweet Dreams Mice.)

 Vast streaming now offers a different kind of audience loyalty compared to broadcast TV shows.
 TV series with over 50 chapters were broadcast continuously across channels, where we could watch premieres over multiple weeks.